neondatabase-labs/rag-neon-postgres-openai-azure-python/README.md

     You will be asked to select two locations, first a region for most of the resources, then a region specifically for the Azure OpenAI models.
 This project uses the gpt-4o-mini and text-embedding-ada-002 models which may not be available in all Azure regions.
 Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region accordingly.

+5. Set Neon database credentials to Azure environment and redeploy

+    Currently, Neon does not support managed identity and automatically assigning database credentials during the deployment.
+After the first deployment, you need to retrieve  credentials manually from the Neon Console and set environment variable values

+    1. Obtain Neon Database Credentials
+       - From [Azure portal](https://portal.azure.com/), find the Neon Serverless Postgres Organization service and click on Portal URL.
+       - This brings you to the **[Neon Console](https://console.neon.tech/?refcode=44WD03UH)**
+       - Click “New Project”
+       - Choose an Azure region
+       - Give your project a name (e.g., “Neon RAG Python”)
+       - Click “Create Project”
+       - Once the project is created successfully, copy the Neon connection string.
+You can find the connection details in the Connection Details widget on the Neon Dashboard.

+       ```ini
+       postgresql://[user]:[password]@[neon_hostname]/[dbname]?sslmode=require
+       ```

+    2. Set environment variable values for NeonDB

+       Use the following commands to set your credentials:

+       ```ini
+       azd env set POSTGRES_HOST [neon_hostname]
+       azd env set POSTGRES_USERNAME [user]
+       azd env set POSTGRES_PASSWORD [password]
+       azd env set POSTGRES_DATABASE [dbname]
+       azd env set POSTGRES_SSL require
+       ```

+       After this, redeploy your app, and it will be connected to the Neon database.

+    3. Run `azd deploy` to update these values in the Azure Container App

 ## Local Development

 ### Setting up the environment file